Ms. Meyers is a mom, teacher, and author who writes about issues in early childhood education and parenting.

 The inclusion lie is frustrating to the teacher as well as the learner.
 Many educators (especially new ones) get down on themselves when they struggle with inclusion as it puts them in the position of doing the impossible.
 They're made to feel inadequate by an approach that supports neither the child nor them.

 Dr. Jerome Rosner writes: “I have no quarrel with a class being made up of children from various socioeconomic levels or from different racial groups and different neighborhoods.
 But I do not agree with the indiscriminate mixing of learning disabled and non-learning disabled children.
 A teacher cannot do justice to all of her students if they vary widely in their ability to make satisfactory progress under standard instructional conditions.
 Regardless of her knowledge, temperament, and commitment, it just cannot be done.
 Children will have to take their turn at being ignored, and the ones who can least afford this are the learning disabled children.
 They need much more time than the others.
 Hence even if they are fortunate enough to get the same number of minutes of direct instruction as the others, they will learn less and their deficits will compound daily.”

-4. Don't Fight the Labels
+8. Don't Fight the Labels

-Early intervention services and special education classes helped my son with autism become an independent learner and now a productive high school student.
-Because he received speech and occupational therapies before starting elementary school, he could attend regular kindergarten with minimal help.
-He benefited immensely from the extra attention – the one-on-one instruction, the small group work, the unique games, the added incentives, the lessons tailored to his strengths and weaknesses.
+Early intervention services and special education classes helped my autistic son become an independent learner and now a productive high school student.
+Because he received speech and occupational therapy before starting elementary school, he was able to attend regular kindergarten with minimal help.
+He benefited immensely from the extra attention: the one-on-one instruction, the small group work, the unique games, the added incentives, and the lessons tailored to his strengths and weaknesses.

 © 2015 McKenna Meyers